tripl-ai/arc/docs-src/content/partials/fields/jdbcURL.md

 The JDBC URL to connect to. e.g., `jdbc:mysql://localhost:3306`.
-Most common JDBC drivers are in the docker image already.